deepmodeling/abacus-develop/docs/advanced/scf/spin.md

  - noncolin=1 lspinorb=1 :
 The SOC effect and non-collinear magnetic moment are both calculated.

-### DeltaSpin
+### Constraint Spin functionality for noncollinear spin polarized calculations

-The DeltaSpin function as proposed by Zefeng Cai and Ben Xu, et al. [arXiv:2208.04551v6](https://arxiv.org/abs/2208.04551) has been implemented in ABACUS in the LCAO basis.
+The `DeltaSpin` function as proposed by Zefeng Cai and Ben Xu, et al. [arXiv:2208.04551v6](https://arxiv.org/abs/2208.04551) has been implemented in ABACUS in the LCAO basis.
 In order to use this function, the following parameters are needed to be set in the input file:
 ```
 #deltaspin
 sc_mag_switch                   1